The Real Life, mundane version of the Mayfly-December Romance.

 The 1973 film Breezy has 19 year old Breezy fall in love with the bitter 54 year old Frank Harmon

-Also many relationships among Howard Families members, where spouses can differ in age by centuries.
+Also many relationships among Howard Families members, where spouses can differ in age by centuries, but this is hard to tell, as the actual lifespan of folks is variable.

 Daine and Numair's eventual romance in the The Immortals books.
 (He's twice her age.)